 The DfE School Experience Programme (SEP)

 You should also be aware of the DfE’s School Experience Programme.
 This is a portal where some schools upload available dates for giving candidates school experience.
-So long as you have registered on the DfE’s Get Into Teaching website, you can book experience days through the SEP for many subjects.
+As long as you have registered on the DfE’s Get Into Teaching website, you can book experience days through the SEP for many subjects, but there may be Covid limitations with dates available.
 See more information through the following link: https://getintoteaching.education.gov.uk/getting-school-experience